-I recommend not writing letters to the serious Catholic magazines such as Homiletic & Pastoral Review, Crisis, New Oxford Review, etc. Marian Catechists can, of course, but these magazines already have faithful Catholic editors.
-I think we get the most bang for the buck by writing letters to three broad categories of publications:
+Marian Catechists are always invited to write letters to the serious Catholic magazines.
+However, I think we get the most bang for the buck by writing letters to three broad categories of publications:

-The first category is mass market secular magazines such as U.S. News, Newsweek, Time, etc. They get a lot of letters and so the odds of being published are small, but if they get enough letters from a Catholic perspective they may print one or two which will reach a lot of people who know little or nothing about the Catholic faith.
+The first category is mass market secular magazines.
+They get a lot of letters and so the odds of being published are small, but if they get enough letters from a Catholic perspective they may print one or two which will reach a lot of people who know little or nothing about the Catholic faith.

 The second category is “American Catholic” magazines.
-They will generally not be receptive to Magisterium teaching, but if they get enough letters maybe they will print one or two, and maybe we will even convince someone.
-The Catholic Press Association maintains a list of Catholic magazines and diocesan newspapers.
-I would expect most Marian Catechists to know which are friendly and which are hostile to the Magisterium.
+They will generally not be receptive to the Magisterium, but if they get enough letters maybe they will print one or two, and maybe we will even convince someone.

 The third category is magazines of other religions.
 Broadly, we can peruse these; when we see that they are addressing a Catholic issue, we look more closely and see whether some correction would be appropriate.